castlecms/wildcard.hps/README.md

     * refresh nodes after a node fails to respond
   * `OPENSEARCH_SNIFFER_TIMEOUT`
     * default: None
-    * refresh node list on this time (in seconds) interval
+    * refresh node list on this time (in seconds) interval -- note, you may want to not include this value if you want to completely disable sniffing
   * `OPENSEARCH_SNIFF_TIMEOUT`
     * default: 0.1
     * timeout of sniff request